 What is the best wood for smoking pork?

-Pork works well with just about any smoke wood, especially any fruit wood so don’t worry if you don’t have apple wood lying around.
+Pork works well with just about any smoke wood, especially any fruit wood, so don’t worry if you don’t have apple wood lying around.
 Other great options for a delicate smoke flavor include cherry, maple, or pecan wood.
 If you want to try something a little stronger, mesquite works surprisingly well in small amounts.

 How to smoke pork chops

-With the pork chops laid out on a chopping board, we just need to trim off any excess outer fat.
+With the pork chops laid out on a cutting board, trim off any excess outer fat.
 It won’t all render down and it is the meat that we want to taste.

-After trimming, place the pork chops on a wire rack on a tray.
-Give them a sprinkle of salt and place them in the fridge.
+After trimming, place the pork chops on a baking sheet.
+Give them a sprinkle of Kosher salt and place them in the fridge.
 You can dry brine pork chops for an hour or even up to 2 days.